1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: Introduction

 which converges a.s.\@ to 0 \cite{neveu87}, and the \textit{derivative martingale}

-It has been proved by Lalley and Sellke \cite{lalleysellke87} for binary branching and then by Yang and Ren \cite{yangren2011} under the optimal assumption $\E[L \log_+^2 L] < \infty$ that the derivative martingale converges $\P^*$-a.s.\@ to a positive limit $Z_\infty$.
+\paragraph{Background.} It has been proved by Lalley and Sellke \cite{lalleysellke87} for binary branching and then by Yang and Ren \cite{yangren2011} under the optimal assumption $\E[L \log_+^2 L] < \infty$ that the derivative martingale converges a.s.\@ to a limit $Z_\infty$ which is positive on the non-extinction event.
 Moreover, it has been proved for the branching random walk by Aïdékon and Shi \cite{aidekonshi2014} that after a proper renormalization, the critical additive martingale converges also to the same limit:

 and this result extends to the case of BBM.

 The study of BBM has been mainly focused on the behavior of the extremal particles (those which are at a distance of order $1$ from the minimum of BBM): Bramson \cite{bramson78,bramson83} and Lalley and Sellke \cite{lalleysellke87} proved the following convergence for the position of the lowest particle of BBM